YomRTZ/Hotel-Property-Management-System/README.md

 # Hotel Property Management System (Hotel PMS)

 A PHP-based application designed to manage hotel operations, including hotels, room types, rooms, board prices, room rates, and currency exchanges.
-Built with a simplified MVC architecture using RedBeanPHP for database management, it offers CRUD functionality without manual SQL table creation.
+Built with a simplified MVC architecture using RedBeanPHP for database management.

 - **Date**: Created on May 25, 2025
 - **Author**: Rediet Tedila